-A. Burns (🖂)
+A. Burns

 I.J.
+Hayes

-Hayes School of Information Technology and Electrical Engineering, The University of Queensland, Brisbane, Australia
+The University of Queensland, School of Information Technology and Electrical Engineering, Australia.

-Department of Computer Science, University of York, York, UK e-mail: burns@cs.york.ac.uk
+Department of Computer Science, University of York, UK.

-One characteristic of these computer-based systems is that they are required to function at many different time scales (from microseconds or less to days or more).
-Time is clearly a crucial notion in the specification (or behavioural description) of computer-based systems, but it is usually represented, in modelling schemes for example, as a single flat physical phenomenon.
-Such an abstraction fails to support the structural properties of the system, forces different temporal notions on to the same flat description, and fails to support the separation of concerns that the different time scales of the system facilitate.
+flat description, and fails to support the separation of concerns that the different time scales of the system facilitate.
 Even with a single time scale, system architects seem to have great difficulty in specifying temporal properties in anything other than very concrete implementation-level terms.
 But just as the functional properties of a system can be modelled at different levels of abstraction or detail, so too should its temporal properties be representable in different, but provably consistent, time scales.

-To make better use of 'time', with the aim of producing more dependable computer-based systems, we propose a framework that explicitly identifies a number of distinct time bands in which the system under study is situated.
+To make better use of 'time', with the aim of producing more dependable computerbased systems, we propose a framework that explicitly identifies a number of distinct time bands in which the system under study is situated.
 The framework enables the temporal properties of existing systems to be described and the requirements for new or modified systems to be specified.

-In the following section we motivate the main notions and properties of the timeband framework.
-Then, in Sect.
-3, an abstract model of timebands is presented, and in Sect.
-4 is extended to describe state.
+In the following section we first motivate the main notions and properties of the timeband framework.
+Then, in Section 3, an abstract model of timebands is presented, and in Section 4 is extended to describe state.
 Section 5 gives a brief summary of the model.
 The model is, in itself, not intended to be a complete semantic description.
 That is achieved by 'embedding' the model in a parent notation/logic.
-The focus of this paper is, however, the timeband framework.
+The focus of this paper is, however, the framework itself.
 Section 6 introduces some notation to allow specification of properties in the timeband framework.
-A short example of the use of the framework in presented in Sect.
-7. Related and future work is discussed in Sect.
-8 and conclusions are covered in Sect.
-9.
+A short example of the use of the framework in presented in Section 7 and conclusions are covered in Section 8.